Suor/Suor.github.io/source/_posts/2014-06-22-why-every-language-needs-its-underscore.markdown

 **P.S.** You may also want to look at [Scala][] if you are using JVM and at [F#][] if it's .NET.

+**P.P.S.** Please stop commenting on Hacker News, a controversial penalty is killing this post.
+Use [reddit thread](http://www.reddit.com/r/programming/comments/28se2h/why_every_language_needs_its_underscore/) instead.
+Sadly, HN is not a place for discussions anymore.

 [acf]: http://hackflow.com/blog/2013/10/08/abstracting-control-flow/